Negativland: 1990s

-The lawsuit was followed by another one brought on between Negativland and SST, which served to sever all remaining ties the two had.
-SST founder Greg Ginn later released the album Negativ(e)land: Live on Tour on SST against the band's wishes.
+SST Records, which had not provided support to Negativland during the Island lawsuit, subsequently sued the band themselves, which led to them parting ways.
+Label founder Greg Ginn later released the album Negativ(e)land: Live on Tour on SST against the band's wishes.

-Negativland were the main subjects of Craig Baldwin's documentary Sonic Outlaws, detailing the use of culture jamming to subvert the messages of more traditional media outlets.
-They also made an appearance in Brett Gaylor's 2009 copyright issue documentary, RiP!: A Remix Manifesto.
+Negativland were the main subjects of Craig Baldwin's documentary Sonic Outlaws, detailing the use of what they termed "culture jamming."
+They also made an appearance in the 2009 documentary RiP!: A Remix Manifesto.

-In 1999 Negativland collaborated with British anarchist band Chumbawamba to produce the EP The ABCs of Anarchism, which is largely based around the writings of Alexander Berkman, cut-up versions of Chumbawamba's hit song "Tubthumping", the theme tune to the children's program Teletubbies and the Sex Pistols' "Anarchy in the UK".
+In 1993 Negativland toured with Colorado punk/garage musician Little Fyodor.
+In 1999 Negativland collaborated with Chumbawamba to produce the EP The ABCs of Anarchism, based around the writings of Alexander Berkman and samples of Chumbawamba's "Tubthumping", the Teletubbies theme, and the Sex Pistols' "Anarchy in the UK".